I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

-Why Is Martial Arts Important?
+What Makes Martial Arts So Important?

 Martial arts have become an important part of many people's lives, among both adults and children.
 Parents enroll their kids at schools to improve their focus and discipline.
 Many adults have made the practice of martial arts a way of life.

 Why are the arts important and why do they play such a central role in the lives of so many?
-Here we will explore the reasons why martial arts are important.
+Here we will explore seven reasons why martial arts are important.
 We will look into their benefits and significance for those who train in them.

 The most obvious reason why you should learn martial arts is that it teaches you how to defend yourself.
 It is undeniable that there is violence in the world.
 It occurs unexpectedly and without regard for who the victim is.
 Violence can affect all of us.
-It is important to be prepared for such occurrences and the crux of training is to learn fighting skills.
+It is important to be prepared for such occurrences, and the crux of training is to learn fighting skills.
 Not only do you learn specific techniques, but you also develop toughness and stamina needed to endure a physical altercation.
-This knowledge and conditioning leads to other benefits besides just being equipped with techniques.
+This knowledge and conditioning lead to other benefits besides just being equipped with techniques.

 Because you can handle yourself physically, you begin to develop confidence in yourself and your capabilities.
-You walk taller with your head up, you're prepared, calm, and self-assured.
+You walk taller with your head up; you're prepared, calm, and self-assured.
 You would be surprised at the change in your mental attitude after a decent sparring session at the dojo.
 You learn that you can endure, that you can apply real self-defense techniques, and that you are capable and strong.

-Focus and Awareness
+3. Focus and Awareness

 In training, you must be very aware of your actions and the people around you.
 You become more aware of your environment, which helps to keep you safe out in the world.
 This broadening of awareness is important in life.
 It can help in school, work, and in your relationships.
 It can generally help you navigate your way through life.

-You Make Friends
+4. You Make Friends

 It's an understatement to say that you make friends in martial arts.
 My experience is that your teacher and fellow students are family.
-Your instructor is more than just a teacher, he becomes a confidant, a father, and a counselor.
+Your instructor is more than just a teacher; he becomes a confidant, a father, and a counselor.
 Your friends at the dojo are part of your social circle, helping you through thick and thin.
 They become good people to have in your corner.

-Reduces Stress the Right Way
+5. Reduces Stress the Right Way

-There are plenty of bad ways to reduce stress and many of us have tried all of them.
+There are plenty of bad ways to reduce stress, and many of us have tried all of them.
 Martial arts offers a positive way to reduce stress.
-You direct your energy in a physical way that is beneficial and there is no doubt that hitting a punching bag is a great way to release pent up energy and stress.
+You direct your energy in a physical way that is beneficial, and there is no doubt that hitting a punching bag is a great way to release pent up energy and stress.

 Martial arts is a complete workout.
 You build stamina, strength, and flexibility.
 You also develop coordination and balance.
 You feel better physically as your body becomes stronger and more capable.
-You breathe better and blood flows to all the necessary parts of the body more freely.
+You breathe better, and blood flows to all the necessary parts of the body more freely.
 Martial arts is a fun way to stay in shape.

 At the dojo, you learn respect, discipline, how to cooperate, and how to be humble.
 This is all part of perfecting your art.
 You work with your partners and learn from your instructor in a setting where bowing and handshakes are commonplace and helping each other is the norm.
 You must focus and be open to being corrected.
 You use criticism to improve yourself.
 The martial arts school is a great environment for learning the importance of perseverance and excellence.